Gust4voSales/gust4s-portfolio/README.md

 # TODOS

+- Mobile adjusts
   - Nav menu for mobile
+  - Timeline
+  - Projects Cards
+  - General
 - Button to navigate to the top
 - "Skills" section replacing "Get In Touch" section
+- logic or component to render larger texts
 - Dynamic content based on JSON
 - EN/PT version
   - dynamic json for each lang